GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Crossfire
 - definition: having multiple people at crossed angles so that their arcs of fire overlap
 - allows you to focus your opponent from multiple angles
-- forces your opponents to aim in multiple directions
+- makes it harder for your opponents to win the engagement as they'll be hit from multiple angles

 ### Double peeking
 - definition: having 2 people peek an opponent at the same time